AdobeDocs/experience-manager-cloud-service.en/help/assets/enable-assets-ultimate.md

 1. Click **[!UICONTROL Create]** to create the program.
 Assets Ultimate is now enabled for Experience Manager Assets as a Cloud Service.

-The System Administrator is automatically entitled for the AEM Administrators role on Assets Ultimate and must have received an email to navigate to Admin Console to manage the updated product profiles.
+The System Administrator is automatically entitled as an AEM Administrator on Assets Ultimate and receives an email to navigate to Admin Console to manage the available product profiles.

 Your AEM as a Cloud Service instance on Admin Console comprises the following product profiles: